usegalaxy-eu/ena-cog-uk-wfs/docs/overview.md

 - [Uploading and organizing download links files](./data_import.md)
 - [Installation and configuration of the scripts](./manual.md)

+## Limitations

+The current collection of scripts supports *only* analysis of ARTIC-amplified paired-end sequencing data as this is by far the most commonly used protocol in large-scale sequencing efforts.

+We hope to be able to offer support for other sequencing protocols in future releases.
+See also the next paragraph :)

 ## Contributions welcome

 The current scripts support our COG-UK tracking efforts on usegalaxy.*